plainionist/plainionist.github.io/_drafts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 5. Generate the report (including all further details like TFS links and hints for missing information)

 This would probably be the level on which I would specify an expected system behavior.
-I might add more details or draw a UML use case diagram.

 But should I implement this use case in a single use case interactor?

 ## How big should a use case be?

 There is no ideal size of a use case.
-Use cases can be long or short, high level or more concrete.
+Use cases can be long or short, high-level or more concrete.
 It all depends on the level of abstraction we want to consider.

 Let me rephrase the question: How big should a use case INTERACTOR be?

 So what would be a driving priciple for deciding about "size"?
 Correct: Single Responsibility Pattern (SRP).

-Let's look again at the list of actions from above and explore some more details.
+Let's look closer at the list of actions from above ...

 ### Action: Get all workitems from TFS